-Trump Endorses GOPer Who Vowed to ‘Round Up Criminal Illegals’ In His Pick-Up
+Trump Endorses GOPer Who Vowed to ‘Round Up Criminal Illegals’ in His Pickup

 Team Trump’s intervention puts him on a collision course with a Georgia Republican whose intraparty popularity rivals POTUS’s: two-term incumbent governor, Nathan Deal, who endorsed Cagle earlier this week after many months of neutrality in the race to succeed him.
 As Greg Bluestein explains, Deal is leaving office with enviable popularity:

-A pair of Atlanta Journal-Constitution/Channel 2 Action News pollsearlier this year showed why Deal’s help was so coveted.
+A pair of Atlanta Journal-Constitution/Channel 2 Action News polls earlier this year showed why Deal’s help was so coveted.

 One showed roughly half of Democrats approve of the way he’s handled his job as governor.
 In a separate poll of Republicans, a whopping 85 percent gave him positive reviews.